Best Emails to Send Your Email List to Convert Leads to Sales

 That ultimate guide was the WHY and the HOW.

 We covered why you need an email newsletter when starting an online business for passive income and we covered how to create it.

-In this post “How to Write Killer Emails”, I’m going to be covering the WHAT.
+In this post “How to Write Emails to Send Your Database of Business Leads”, I’m going to be covering the WHAT.

 In other words, I’ll be talking about what types of emails you should put in your email autoresponder series.